arq5x/lumpy-sv/README.md

 must reside in the same directory as lumpyexpress, or be specified explicitly with the -K flag.

-The installation script auto-generates a lumpyexpress.config file and places it in the "bin" directory.
+The installation Makefile auto-generates a lumpyexpress.config file and places it in the "bin" directory.

 #### Input